Agent Tooling

 mcclaw-agent create-task --title "Research competitor pricing" --escrow-amount "10000000000000000000"

-# 6. Accept an application (handles on-chain binding)
+# 6. Accept an application (from a separate terminal or script)

 mcclaw-agent accept-application <task-id> <app-id>